Origin of birds: Molecular evidence

 On several occasions, the extraction of DNA and proteins from Mesozoic dinosaurs fossils has been claimed, allowing for a comparison with birds.
 Several proteins have putatively been detected in dinosaur fossils, including hemoglobin.
+In 2023, beta-protein structures were reported from the feathers of the dinosaur Sinornithosaurus and the early bird Confuciusornis.
+This confirms that ancient feathers had a composition similar to that of modern birds.
+Some fossil feathers were reported to have a composition rich in alpha proteins, but fossilization experiments demonstrate that this protein composition is simply an artefact of preservation, because beta-sheet protein structures are readily transformed to alpha-helices during thermal maturation.

 In the March 2005 issue of Science, Dr. Mary Higby Schweitzer and her team announced the discovery of flexible material resembling actual soft tissue inside a 68-million-year-old Tyrannosaurus rex leg bone of specimen MOR 1125 from the Hell Creek Formation in Montana.
 The seven collagen types obtained from the bone fragments, compared to collagen data from living birds (specifically, a chicken), suggest that older theropods and birds are closely related.
 The soft tissue allowed a molecular comparison of cellular anatomy and protein sequencing of collagen tissue published in 2007, both of which indicated that T. rex and birds are more closely related to each other than either is to Alligator.
 A second molecular study robustly supported the relationship of birds to dinosaurs, though it did not place birds within Theropoda, as expected.
 This study utilized eight additional collagen sequences extracted from a femur of the "mummified" Brachylophosaurus canadensis specimen MOR 2598, a hadrosaur.
 However, these results have been very controversial.
 No other peptides of a Mesozoic age have been reported.
 In 2008, it was suggested that the presumed soft tissue was in fact a bacterial microfilm.
 In response, it was argued that these very microfilms protected the soft tissue.
 Another objection was that the results could have been caused by contamination.
 In 2015, under more controlled conditions safeguarding against contamination, the peptides were still identified.
 In 2017, a study found that a peptide was present in the bone of the modern ostrich that was identical to that found in the Tyrannosaurus and Brachylophosaurus specimens, highlighting the danger of a cross-contamination.

 The successful extraction of ancient DNA from dinosaur fossils has been reported on two separate occasions, but upon further inspection and peer review, neither of these reports could be confirmed.